sebastian-nunez/stock-pulse/README.md

 2. **Set up the backend:**
    - Navigate to the backend directory: `cd server`
    - Install dependencies: `npm install`
-   - Update the environment variables: make a copy of `.env.template` and rename it to `.env` and fill in variables
+   - Update the environment variables: make a copy of `.env.template` and rename it to `.env` and fill in the variables
    - Run the backend server: `npm run start`
 3. **Set up the frontend:**
    - Navigate to the frontend directory: `cd client`
    - Install dependencies: `npm install`
    - Run the frontend app: `npm run dev`
 4. Open your browser and visit [http://localhost:5173](http://localhost:5173) to access StockPulse.

-**Note:** Service currently relies on `Railway` for database hosting and management.
+   **Note:** The service currently relies on `Railway` for database hosting and management.
 You can sign up and host your own instance.
 [Learn more about Railway](https://railway.app/)

 ## Technologies